SmileyChris/django-countries/docs/advanced/customization.md

 ## Customize the Country List

 Country names are taken from the official ISO 3166-1 list, with some country names being replaced with their more common usage (such as "Bolivia" instead of "Bolivia, Plurinational State of").
+See [ISO 3166-1 Country Name Formatting](../iso3166-formatting.md) for details on the official naming conventions and quirks.

 ### Use Official ISO Names